 From I-90 eastbound take exit 37 to Electronics Parkway and turn left.
 Turn right on Old Liverpool Rd.
 Follow to the Oswego St 5-way intersection.
 Turn left and head straight on S Willow St (continuing left will put you on Onondaga Lake Parkway.
 Turn left into the parking lot.
 Visitor center is too your right.

-To Start from the Long Branch Road parking lot; From I-690 take exit 4 to John Glenn Blvd.
+To Start from the Long Branch Road parking lot [Northern End of Lake]; From I-690 take exit 4 to John Glenn Blvd.
 Take your first right on Long Branch Rd.
 The parking lot is on your right before the bridge.

-To Start from the Onondaga Lake Visitor Center;
+To Start from the Onondaga Lake Visitor Center [Western side of Lake];

 From I-690 westbound take exit 7, turn right at the off ramp and follow signs to the Onondaga Lake Visitors Center.

 From I-690 eastbound take exit 7, turn left onto State Fair Boulevard, take the first left passing under I-690, drive straight toward the lake and follow signs to the Onondaga Lake Visitors Center.

 Onondaga Lake Park is located on the eastern shore of Onondaga Lake outside of Syracuse.
-Onondaga Lake Park; Loop the Lake combines several trails: The East Shore recreation Trail travels along the east side of the lake and connects to the West Shore Trail which travels along the west side of the lake.
+Onondaga Lake Park; Loop the Lake combines several trails: The East Shore recreation Trail travels along the eastern side of the lake and connects to the West Shore Trail which travels along the western side of the lake.
 The trail then utilizes the Onondaga Creekwalk along the Lakes southern shore.
 Currently, as of Sept 2021, a gap exists along the southern end of the lake preventing a complete Loop of the Lake.
 A separate "pedestrian only" Shoreline Walking Trail also travels alongside the east side of the lake.
 There are many amenities in the park; Food, restrooms, rentals, picnic tables, playgrounds, sports...and a Visitor Center.
 A section of the West Shore Trail is also utilized as part of the Erie Canalway Trail.
 For more information visit; ONONDAGA LAKE PARK .

 East Shore Recreation Trail: